amit112/React-Training/README.md

 ### Chapter 7 - Forms

-I have completed chapter 7 (Routing).
+I have completed chapter 7 (Forms).
 In this project i have implemented bootstrap forms and validations using "Joi" library and i have learned following things from this exercise .

 #### 1. Building bootstrap forms.
 #### 2. Handling Form submission.